christianpaterson/christianpaterson/README.md

 </p>

 <p> Fun Fact!
 I often feel confused about what to do with my life :D</p>
-<p> One thing I can assure you is I am a true life-long learner! </p>
+<p> One thing I can assure you is that I am a true life-long learner! </p>